 Take a clean cloth and scoop out a small amount of wax.
 Then apply to your woodworking tools in a small amount in a circular motion.
 Please note do not apply a thick layer but a thin layer a few times.
 Wipe off any excess and buff with another clean cloth.

-What Woodworking Tools Do You Use Wax On
+What Woodworking Tools Do You Use Paste Wax On

 If you are a woodworker you have very diverse woodworking tools which you use on a daily or every so often basis.
-I wanted to provide a general list of tools which you can use wax to your advantage for better use of your woodworking tool, longevity of the woodworking tool and protecting the wood you are using on the woodworking tool.
+I wanted to provide a general list of tools that you can use wax to your advantage for better use of your woodworking tool, the longevity of the woodworking tool, and protecting the wood you are using on the woodworking tool.

-The videos below shows way of applying the wax to the bottom of the router.
+The videos below show the way of applying the wax to the bottom of the router.
 He uses wax paper versus paste however it explains well.

 Planer Sole – If you use a hand planer or power planer you know the surface of the planer needs to be smooth to glide over the wood.
 Especially if you are taking off small slivers of wood and don’t want to gouge the wood which would be devastating depending on what you are working on for your client.